-Once you book your flight, make sure you give the airline a call to reserve a spot for your pet.
-Many airlines have a maximum of 7 pets per cabin/flight.
+Once you book your flight, make sure you give them a call to reserve a spot for your pet.
+Many airlines have a maximum of 7 pets per cabin/flight policy.

 Step 3: Make an appointment with your vet

-Let them know that you are traveling outside the United States and that you need a official health certificate for the USDA (United States Department of Agriculture) to review and approve.
+Let your vet know that you are traveling outside of the United States and that you need a official health certificate for the USDA (United States Department of Agriculture) to review and approve.
 Also, make sure all vaccines and records are up to date.

 Step 4: Get the official certification to travel at the USDA (United States Department of Agriculture)

-Once you have your vet’s approval and proper documentation certifying that your pet is good to travel, head over to the USDA for them to ensure the official certificate.
+Once you have your vet’s approval and proper documentation certifying that your pet is in good to travel, head over to the USDA for the goverment official pet certificate.

 Give them a call to make an appointment.
-Walk-ins are also welcomed, just be mindful that you might have to wait a long time.
-If you choose this option, I recommend showing up very early in the morning to avoid long lines.
+Walk-ins are also an option, just be mindful that you might have to wait a long time.
+If you choose to walk-in, I recommend showing up very early in the morning to avoid long lines.
+Things to know:

-Do not bring your pet to the USDA.
-Pets are not allowed to enter the USDA office.
+- Do not bring your pet to the USDA office.
+Pets are not allowed to enter.

-Once you submit your documentation to the USDA agent, they will let you know when can you pick up the official travel certification (two business days.)
-For this reason, make sure you start the process at least once week prior to your travel date.
+Once you submit your documentation to the USDA agent, they will let you know the date and time your official travel certification will be ready for pick up.
+(Usually, it takes one to two business days.)
+For this reason, make sure you start the process at least one week prior to your departure date!

+The airline’s agent needs to review the pet’s documentation.
+When at the airport, make sure to head over to your airline's counter to check-in.
+An agent will revise all your pet's documentation.
 Also, be ready to make a payment!
-In most airlines you need to pay a pet travel fee.
+Most airlines charge a pet travel fee.
 The costs varies within airlines, so make sure you do your research.
-In American Airlines, the fee is approx. $125 per in-cabin pet.
+(The fee is approx. $125 per in-cabin pet in American Airlines.)

-For more helpful tips on how to travel with your carry-on pet, ready my "How to successfully travel with your carry -on pet" blog post entry.
+For more helpful tips on how to travel with your carry-on pet, visit www.bringfido.com or read my "How to successfully travel with your carry -on pet" blog entry.